-Nancy is a member of the National Academy of Elder Law Attorneys, the Elder Law and Trust and Estates sections of the New York State Bar Association, the Suffolk County Bar Association, the Suffolk County Woman’s Bar Association and the Real Property, Trust and Probate Committee of the American Bar Association.
-Nancy is a past president of the Suffolk County Woman’s Bar Association.
-Nancy is a Certified Elder Law Attorney, as certified by the National Elder Law Foundation, accredited by the American Bar Association*.
-She is a contributing editor to the New York State Bar Association and authored a chapter in the treatise entitled “Guardianship Practice in New York State.”
+She is a member of the Elder Law and Trust and Estates sections of the New York State Bar Association; the Suffolk County Bar Association; and the Real Property, Trust and Probate Committee of the American Bar Association.
+Nancy is certified by the National Elder Law Foundation, and accredited by the American Bar Association.

 *The National Elder Law Foundation ifs not affiliated with any governmental authority.
 Certification is not a requirement for practice of law in the State of New York and does not necessarily indicate greater competence than other attorneys experienced in this field of law.